Greek Orthodox Easter on Tinos Island

 Kardiani – Tinos Today

-Kardiani has picturesque cobbled narrow streets, beautiful arches, and traditional old houses with flat roofs, colorful windows, doors, courtyards, and balconies full of flowers.
-The village has the most stunning sea view and is the ideal place to admire the sunset.
+Kardiani has picturesque narrow cobbled streets, beautiful arches, and traditional old houses with flat roofs, colorful windows, doors, courtyards, and balconies full of flowers.

 FAQ on Tinos Island

-How to get to Tinos Island
+How to Get to Tinos Island

 How is the Weather in Spring in Tinos